daniel1890/daniel1890/README.md

 - PHP
 - Arduino (C++)

-🌱 Currently learning: Algorithms, Functional Programming & Software Architecture.
+🌱 Currently learning: Internship at Covadis.

 I'm in my third year of school studying for a Bachelor in ICT(IT).